langat-che/Crop_disease_prediction_and_recommendation_system/README.md

 - Mobile Integration: Develop a mobile application for on-field disease detection.
 - Real-Time Updates: Implement a system for updating the model with new data to adapt to emerging diseases.

+---
+## 📂 Repository Contents

+## 🤝 Acknowledgements
+Thanks to all contributors and stakeholders for their input and support in making this project successful.

+---
 ###  Contact
 For questions or suggestions: